Suraporn/nba_player_comparison/README.md

 ## Welcome!

-Welcome to the repository of the NBA Performance App  :confetti_ball:  ！
+Welcome to the `NBA Player Comparison` App  :confetti_ball:  ！

-Thank you for visiting our project,hope all of you can enjoy browsing the NBA player performance.
+Thank you for visiting my project and hope all of you can enjoy browsing the NBA player performance.

-This document provides basic information of this NBA Player Performance.Please feel free to navigate each section by the list below:
+This document provides statistics comparison of NBA Player Players form 1950 till 2017.
+Please feel free to navigate each section by the list below:

 * [What are we doing?](#what-are-we-doing)
 * [Description of App](#description-of-app)